mar-kan/autoencoder/README.md

 execution instuctions: $ python3 autoencoder.py -d <dataset_path>

-  The program can't be executed without the path of the dataset.
+  The program can't be executed without the path of the dataset as an argument.

 ---------------